GamesCreed

 Unity

 Like the Unreal Engine, Unity is one of the leading game engines in the industry.
-Launched in 2005 by Unity Technologies, it was developed to be an accessible, user-friendly engine that would help developers create games more easily.
+Launched in 2005 by Unity Technologies, it was developed as an accessible, user-friendly engine to help developers create games more easily.

 Offering a large asset store and intuitive interface, the engine has become increasingly popular among indie and large-scale developers alike.
 Its ability to work well for cross-platform games has also helped it garner a large following.

 Another factor contributing to the engine’s continued success is its willingness to embrace new technologies and provide access to them through updates.
-Among these are VR and AR features and the ability to code games specifically for mobile platforms.
+Among these are VR and AR features, as well as the ability to code games specifically for mobile platforms.

 Games that have helped push Unity into the limelight include Cities: Skylines, the worldwide sensation Among Us, and others like Hearthstone, Monument Valley, and Cuphead.
 These titles and many more have showcased the engine’s ability to work across platforms.